openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-configuration.md

 2. Edit `local-hostpath-sc.yaml` and update with your desired values for `metadata.name` and `cas.openebs.io/config.BasePath`.

    :::note
    If the `BasePath` does not exist on the node, *OpenEBS Dynamic Local PV Provisioner* will attempt to create the directory, when the first Local Volume is scheduled on to that node.
-You MUST ensure that the value provided for `BasePath` is a valid absolute path.
+You must ensure that the value provided for `BasePath` is a valid absolute path.
    :::

 3. Create OpenEBS Local PV Hostpath Storage Class.